 - Video Marketing

-As a digital marketing manager, you need to know what is the role of each channel, what it does and how to use it.
+As a digital marketing manager, you need to know what is the role of each channel, what it does, and how to use it.

-Step 2: Work as an SEO Expert
+2. Work as an SEO Expert

-Once you get a general idea of what do we mean by digital marketing, the next step is to master SEO and become an SEO expert.
+Once you get a general idea of what we mean by digital marketing, the next step is to master SEO and become an SEO expert.

 Building your SEO skills will also make it easier to work with other online marketing techniques.

-Although it is more likely that you will have dedicated SEO experts in your team, as a digital marketing specialist you’ll have to supervise them and the most efficient way to do this is to have working experience with SEO.
+Although it is more likely that you will have dedicated SEO experts in your team, as a digital marketing expert you’ll have to supervise them and the most efficient way to do this is to have working experience with SEO.

-Step 3: Master PPC Advertising
+3. Master PPC Advertising

 As a digital marketing specialist, you need to know about the different types of campaigns you can run and how to correctly measure and analyze the results.